run-llama/llama-hub/loader_hub/discord/README.md

 ## Usage

-Here's an example usage of the DiscoredReader.
+Here's an example usage of the DiscordReader.

 ```python
 from gpt_index import download_loader